sabinagio/do-you-see-what-AI-see/README.md

 3. Keep backups for your data before you start processing it - e.g. `shutil.move()` can be a dangerous command if used improperly.
 4. Ensure you're able to run your project in the cloud (either via Google Colab or a different cloud provider), as training might be too taxing for your local machine.
 5. Try to test your data on a real life scenario as soon as possible, so you can discard poorly trained models.
+6. Check the changes you would undo before resetting to a previous git version - and if you don't, make sure you have backups.

 #### Results